Md. Hasibur Rashid: Career

-Rashid has been teaching in the management department of Dhaka University for a long time He worked as an Associate Professor in the Department of Management, the University of Dhaka from October 31, 1986, to September 28, 2000.
+Rashid has been teaching in the management department of Dhaka University for a long time He worked as an Associate Professor in the Department of Management, the University of Dhaka from 31 October 1986, to 28 September 2000.
 He was promoted to professor in the department in 2000.
 Since 2005, he has been teaching in the newly established Department of Management Information Systems at the same university.

 In addition to teaching in a long career, he has held various important positions.
 In 2020, he was appointed as the second treasurer of Begum Rokeya University, Rangpur.

-Rashid was appointed as the Vice-Chancellor of BRUR for the next four years on June 9, 2021, and the appointment will be effective from June 14, the official notification said.
+Rashid was appointed as the Vice-Chancellor of BRUR for the next four years on 9 June 2021, and the appointment will be effective from 14 June, the official notification said.
 On 14 June 2021, Rashid took over as the fifth Vice-Chancellor of the Begum Rokeya University, Rangpur from Professor Nazmul Ahsan Kalimullah.
 On 23 November 2021, he cancelled winter holidays at the University.

+In June 2025, an arrest warrant was issued against Rashid over the death of Abu Sayeed in a protest against former Prime Minister Sheikh Hasina in police firing.